alibaba/git-repo-go-doc/content/en/docs/multi-repos/git-repo-start.md

 ## Description

-Begin a new branch of development, starting from the revision specified in the manifest.
+Begin a new branch for development, starting from the revision specified in the manifest.

 ## Usage